England | Scotland | Wales | Northern Ireland | Ireland

 Adult Registration Forms

-Children over 5 Registration Forms
+Child under 5 Registration Forms

-Children under 5 Registration Forms
+Child over 5 Registration Forms

 These fact sheets have been written to explain the role of UK health services, the National Health Service (NHS), to newly-arrived individuals seeking asylum.
 They cover issues such as the role of GPs, their function as gatekeepers to the health services, how to register and how to access emergency services.